Historic Preservation on the Sheldon Jackson School National Historic Landmark

 Major Work Accomplished

-Restoring the interiors of campus buildings to their original appearance is an ongoing project.
 In 2014 the Laundry Building was re-roofed and stabilized and window restoration began on many buildings; the facade of North Pacific Hall was restored in 2015 and the broken concrete porch was replaced in 2016; the Whitmore Hall facade was restored in 2016; and Fraser Hall’s facade and south wall were restored in 2017 and the interior wainscoting and stairway were restored in 2020.

 Many projects have been supported by federal Historic Preservation Fund grants, three of those through the Certified Local Government program, through the City and Borough of Sitka.

-Restoring the interiors of campus buildings to their original appearance is an ongoing project.
 In 2014 the Laundry Building was re-roofed and stabilized and window restoration began on many buildings; the facade of North Pacific Hall was restored in 2015 and the broken concrete porch was replaced in 2016; the Whitmore Hall facade was restored in 2016; and Fraser Hall’s facade and south wall were restored in 2017 and the interior wainscoting and stairway were restored in 2020.

 Many projects have been supported by federal Historic Preservation Fund grants, three of those through the Certified Local Government program, through the City and Borough of Sitka.